MyAusweis/DIGITS/docs/GettingStarted.md

 Done after 16.722807169 seconds.
 ```

-See [Standard Datasets](StandardDatasets.md) for details about the folder format used.
+See [Standard Datasets](StandardDatasets.md) for details about this script.

 ## Using the Webapp